weaveworks/weave-gitops/doc/adr/0005-wego-core-auth-strategy.md

   - This approach requires a `CLIENT_SECRET` be embedded in the binary, thus exposing the secret leaking by decompiling the binary
 - [Github Device Flow](https://docs.github.com/en/developers/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps#device-flow)
   - This approach doesn't require a `CLIENT_SECRET` or callback page
-  - Probably won't work for a UI
+  - We can do these steps from a browser if we feel that is the best UX
 - [Gitlab Proof Key for Code Exchange (PKCE) Flow](https://docs.gitlab.com/ee/api/oauth2.html#authorization-code-with-proof-key-for-code-exchange-pkce)
   - Note that the documentation explicitly calls out that PKCE is optimal for client-side apps without a public cloud server (our use case)
   - The documentation example specifies a `CLIENT_SECRET`, but that may be a documentation bug.
 A `CLIENT_SECRET` should not be necessary